DAOmasons/daomasons-docs/docs/Rules/dao-types.md

 For every project that the DAO Masons takes on, a Project DAO is created.
 These projects include work we take on for clients, internal projects for DAO Masons, and even ongoing operations within DAO Masons

 Project DAOs are created by passing a [Project Proposal](/Templates/project-proposal) through the Core DAO.
-Every project had a team lead that is ultimately responsible for the project's success.
+Every project has a Project Lead that is ultimately responsible for the project's success.
 Both [Core Members](/Rules/membership-rules#core-member) and [Contributors](/Rules/membership-rules#contributor) can participate in Project DAOs.

 Project DAOs are designed to be stream-lined and efficient as possible.
-For that reason, we've chosen to delegate much of the project-scoped [decision making](/Rules/decision-making#what-does-a-project-dao-decide-on) power to the Project Lead.
+For that reason, we've chosen to delegate much of the project-scoped decision-making power.
+This authority is given to the Project Lead. [decision making](/Rules/decision-making#what-does-a-project-dao-decide-on)

 ### Current State of This Page